john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 ####  tuples

-Tuples are just like lists, but you can't change their values.
+Tuples are just like lists, but you can't change their values (they are "immutable").
 Again, each value is numbered starting from zero.
 As an example, the days of the week:

     dow = ('Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday')